ever0de/fastify-starter-kit/README.md

-    ├── dto # Responsible for request and response object in routes ├── plugins # Directory for DI using `fastify-plugins` with `fastify-autoload` ├── routes # Directory for routes using `fastify-autoload` └── servies # As a concept higher than `dao`, it is responsible for the final business logic used in routes ├── tests
+    ├── dto # Responsible for request and response object in routes ├── plugins # Directory for DI using `fastify-plugins` with `fastify-autoload` ├── routes # Directory for routes using `fastify-autoload` └── services # As a concept higher than `dao`, it is responsible for the final business logic used in routes ├── tests
     ├── routes
-    ├── servies
+    ├── services
     └── helper.ts
 └─── tsconfig.json
 ```